shaashwatt15/Health-Bot/README.md

-# Speech Recognition bot that can understand both english and tamil.
+# HEALTH BOT
-Teckathon 2.0 project files
+Speech Recognition bot that can understand both english and tamil.